Stress Awareness Month: How to Deal With Stress Safely in the Workplace

 4. Encourage Breaks and Time Off

-Leading by example matters.
-When managers take breaks and annual leave, employees will feel more comfortable doing the same.
+Leading by example is important.
+When managers take breaks and use their annual leave, employees will be more comfortable doing the same.

 5. Assess and Address Risks

-Stress should be treated like any other workplace risk.
-Regular stress risk assessments can identify problem areas and guide preventative action.
+Stress should be treated like any other workplace hazard.
+Regular stress risk assessments can spot problem areas and help prevent issues before they grow.

 Making Stress Awareness Month Count

-By recognising stress early and dealing with it safely, proactively, and compassionately, workplaces can protect both performance and people.
-This Stress Awareness Month, take the time to pause, reflect, and commit to healthier ways of working, for yourself and for those around you.
+By noticing stress early and handling it safely, calmly, and kindly, workplaces can help protect both your performance and your health.
+This Stress Awareness Month, take a moment to pause, think, and commit to healthier ways of working, both for yourself and those around you.

-If you’re feeling stressed about managing your business, we can help.
-At Westminster Compliance, we provide expert Health and Safety support that’s tailored to your business.
-We also offer a wide range of E-Learning courses focusing on mental health and wellbeing in the workplace, with options to suit every budget.
-For more information and support, contact us today.
+If you’re feeling overwhelmed about managing your business, we’re here to help.
+At Westminster Compliance, we offer expert support for Health and Safety that’s customised to your needs.
+We also have a variety of online courses focused on mental health and well-being at work, with options that fit different budgets.
+For more information and support, reach out to us today.

 Related E-Learning Courses: